-- Consumer automotive Consists of retail automotive financing for new and used vehicles. - Consumer mortgage Consists of the following classes of finance receivables. - Mortgage Finance Consists of consumer first-lien mortgages from our ongoing mortgage operations including direct-to-consumer originations, refinancing of high-quality jumbo mortgages and LMI mortgages, and bulk acquisitions. - Mortgage Legacy Consists of consumer mortgage assets originated prior to January 1, 2009, including first-lien mortgages, subordinate-lien mortgages, and home equity mortgages. - Consumer other Consists of the following classes of finance receivables. - Personal Lending Consists of unsecured consumer lending from point-of-sale financing. - Credit Card Consists of consumer credit card loans. - Commercial Consists of the following classes of finance receivables. - Commercial and Industrial - Automotive Consists of financing operations to fund dealer purchases of new and used vehicles through wholesale floorplan financing.
-Additional commercial offerings include automotive dealer term loans, revolving lines, and dealer fleet financing. - Other Consists primarily of senior secured leveraged asset-based and cash flow loans related to our corporate-finance business. - Commercial Real Estate Consists of term loans primarily secured by dealership land and buildings, and other commercial lending secured by real estate.
+- Consumer automotive Consists of retail automotive financing for new and used vehicles. - Consumer mortgage Consists of the following classes of finance receivables. - Mortgage Finance Consists of consumer first-lien mortgages from our ongoing mortgage operations including direct-to-consumer originations, refinancing of high-quality jumbo mortgages and LMI mortgages, and bulk acquisitions. - Mortgage Legacy Consists of consumer mortgage assets originated prior to January 1, 2009, including first-lien mortgages, subordinate-lien mortgages, and home equity mortgages. - Consumer other Consists of the following classes of finance receivables. - Personal Lending Consists of unsecured consumer lending from point-of-sale financing.
+On December 31, 2023, we committed to sell our point-of-sale financing business.
+Refer to Note 2 for further information. - Credit Card Consists of consumer credit card loans. - Commercial Consists of the following classes of finance receivables. - Commercial and Industrial - Automotive Consists of financing operations to fund dealer purchases of new and used vehicles through wholesale floorplan financing.
+Additional commercial offerings include automotive dealer term loans, revolving lines, and dealer fleet financing. - Other Consists primarily of senior secured asset-based and leveraged cash flow loans related to our corporate-finance business. - Commercial Real Estate Consists of term loans primarily secured by dealership land and buildings, and other commercial lending secured by real estate.